gckopper/reaction-roles/Readme.md

 - You can only have a maximum of 5 rows per command and 5 buttons per row (so a total of 25 roles per command) (Discord limitation)
 - Command names should follow this `/^[-_\p{L}\p{N}\p{sc=Deva}\p{sc=Thai}]{1,32}$/gu` JS style regex (Discord limitation)
   - You can test with `"your-command-name".match(/^[-_\p{L}\p{N}\p{sc=Deva}\p{sc=Thai}]{1,32}$/gu)` in a JS runtime such as your browsers console
-- For now, the message will be shared across all commands (Our limitation)

 ### Available Styles